archpaleus/protodb/docs/ideas/proto-schema-id.md

-# Proto ID
+# Proto Schema IDs

-Provides a unique ID for all messages within a .proto closure that enables simpler ways to identfy the format of a protobuf messages across the wrire.
+Provides a unique identifiers for messages within a .proto closure that enables simpler ways to identify the format of a protobuf message across the wire.

-Using these IDs, you can more succiently communicate your message type in an Any message.
-Writing a 64-bit protoid requires 5 bytes of data on the wire, keeping overhead minimal.
-Compared to a google.protobuf.Any message, which is typically more than 40 bytes to specify the message type.
+Using these IDs, you can more succinctly communicate your message type in an `Any`-style message.
+Writing a 64-bit protoid requires 5 bytes of data on the wire, keeping overhead minimal, especially when compared to a `google.protobuf.Any` message, which is typically more than 40 bytes to specify the message type.

-In total an Any message has an overhead of 6-11 bytes on top of the serialized message.
+In total a 'protoid.Any` message has an overhead of 6-11 bytes on top of the serialized message.

 ```